Skip to Content

 uvicorn main:app --reload

-You can now access the application at http://localhost:8000 and the automatic interactive API documentation at http://localhost:8000/docs.
+You can now access the application at http://localhost:8000 and the auto-generated interactive API documentation at http://localhost:8000/docs.

 git init

-We will use this repository to version the application code and push the changes to a GitHub repository.
-If you don't have an existing GitHub repository to push the code to, you can create a new one and run the following commands to commit and push changes to your GitHub repository:
+You will use this repository to version the application code and push the changes to a GitHub repository.
+Run the following commands to commit and push changes to your GitHub repository, replacing the GitHub username and repository name with values from your account and the GitHub repo name:

 git add requirements.txt main.py git commit -m "Initial commit" git remote add origin git@github.com:<YOUR_GITHUB_USERNAME>/<YOUR_REPOSITORY_NAME>.git git push -u origin main